isomerpages/imda-codesg/pages/code-for-fun/code-for-fun-secondary.md

     </tr>
     <tr>
       <th colspan="1">Training Programe</th>
-      <td colspan="3">This 10-hour computational thinking workshop enable learners to understand and apply the use of a microcontroller, sensors, robotic and coding to facilitate and enhance daily activities.<br><br>Student will be given the opportunity to explore the use of text-based coding to support safety management measures put in place during the pandemic.<br><br>With the Qdee starter kit and expansion board, student will be able to experience the full potential of the Micro:bit.<br><br>Student will apply sensor(s) reading captured from the external sensors to programme text-based solution for problem-based learning and/or applied learning programme(s).<br><br>Student will present, articulate and share their concept and prototype to their peers to gather feedback.</td>
+      <td colspan="3">This 10-hour computational thinking workshop enables learners to understand and apply the use of a microcontroller, sensors, robotic and coding to facilitate and enhance daily activities.<br><br>Student will be given the opportunity to explore the use of text-based coding to support safety management measures put in place during the pandemic.<br><br>With the Qdee starter kit and expansion board, student will be able to experience the full potential of the Micro:bit.<br><br>Studenta will apply sensor(s) reading(s) captured from external sensors to programme text-based solutions. <br><br>Students will present, articulate and share their concept and prototype to their peers to gather feedback.</td>
     </tr>
     <tr>
       <th colspan="1">Final Project</th>
-      <td colspan="3">The final project aims to foster a sense of community through coming together to contribute efforts to support and strengthen the public health care amidst the pandemic situation.<br><br>Using the Design thinking process, students will seek to define an area about public health that needs to be address and help to reduce the spread of the virus.<br><br>Students will then synthesise what they have learnt from creating the wireless communication system and robotic rover to alert healthcare professionals of suspected carriers.<br><br>Students will develop a solution to the problem defined and create a prototype with the proposed set and present it at the end of the session. </td>
+      <td colspan="3">The final project aims to foster a sense of community efforts to support and strengthen public health care amidst the pandemic situation.<br><br>Using the design thinking process, students will seek to define an area about public health that needs to be addressed and help to reduce the spread of the virus.<br><br>Students will then synthesise what they have learnt from creating the wireless communication system and robotic rover to alert healthcare professionals of suspected carriers.<br><br>Students will develop a solution to the problem defined and create a prototype with the proposed set and present it at the end of the session.</td>
   </tr>
 </table>